 - Core legal services consisting of advice and extended representation regarding veterans’ disability claims and appeals at the VA and the U.S. Court of Appeals for Veterans Claims

-- Additional legal services including advice and extended representation regarding civil legal issues such as consumer protection, housing and taxation
+- Additional legal services including advice and extended representation regarding civil legal issues such as criminal record expunctions, consumer protection

 - Veteran disability claims and appeals